How to mow grass in summer

 As the weather begins to downturn and the heat returns to normal, you will find that light rains will boost growth in the grass again during late August and September.
 The mowing rate will be similar to May and June.
 This time of year creates the perfect conditions for moss growth with the heat and moisture.
 You may want to consider applying a Feed, Weed and Mosskiller, and it is also good practice to keep your lawn at a higher blade level.

-Our Summer Lawn Care advice blog post is a good source for further reading to keep your lawn looking fantastic this time of year.
+Our Summer Lawn Care advice blog post is a good source for further reading and keeping your lawn looking fantastic this time of year.

 You will also find our Grass Seed and Fertiliser Help & Advice sections handy to ensure your lawn stays beautiful and healthy all year round.